The Texas Chainsaw Massacre (1974)

 “I think we just picked up Dracula.”

 Five young people traveling along the back roads of Texas drive to a cemetery, where Sally and Franklin’s grandfather is buried.
 Rumors abound of a recent grave robbing wave, and the youngsters are understandably concerned about the grandfather’s grave site.
 Upon arriving at the cemetery, they leave handicapped Franklin alone in the van, an inhumane gesture that would be repugnant if a dog were locked inside, let alone a crippled family member.
-An old drunkard puts a scare into Franklin, raving on about terrible things he’s seen happen that nobody else will talk about.
-If the film’s dark opening monologue isn’t enough to convince you something horrible is about to happen, the drunk’s lunatic diatribe should do the trick.

 Things go from disturbing to insane when they stop to pick up a hitchhiker (Ed Neal) roasting along the roadside.
 When the hitchhiker borrows Franklin’s pocket knife to slice a hunk of skin off his own thumb, everyone in the van begins to panic.
 Next he pulls a concealed razor on Franklin and slices his arm.